|

 A. Leather is premium leather ( No. 1 or A grade) native hides and domestically tanned.

-B. Tree is a top quality domestic custom wood tree covered with rawhide or fiberglass made by one of the major tree
+B. Tree is a top quality domestic custom wood tree covered with rawhide, fiberglass, or Kevlar made by one of the major tree

 manufactures.